All posts

 • Date of birth

-• Residential address (not the entity's registered agent address)
+• Residential address (not your registered agent address)

-• Identifying document number — passport, driver's license, or state-issued ID, plus an image of the document
+• Identifying document number (passport, driver's license, or state ID, plus a scan of the document)

-This is not a tax filing.
-It is an information report filed directly with FinCEN through its online portal at boiefiling.fincen.gov.
-The report does not generate a payment obligation.
-Its purpose is a federal ownership database accessible to law enforcement, certain financial institutions, and authorized government agencies.
+This isn't a tax filing.
+It's an information report filed through FinCEN's portal at boiefiling.fincen.gov, and it's free.
+The database is accessible to law enforcement, certain financial institutions, and authorized government agencies.

-December 3, 2024 — A federal district court in Texas (Texas Top Cop Shop v.
-Garland) issued a nationwide preliminary injunction blocking enforcement of the CTA.
-FinCEN suspended all filing deadlines.
+December 3, 2024 -- A Texas federal court (Texas Top Cop Shop v.
+Garland) blocked the entire thing with a nationwide injunction.
+FinCEN suspended all deadlines.

-December 23, 2024 — The Fifth Circuit Court of Appeals stayed the injunction, temporarily reinstating the filing requirements.
-FinCEN extended the filing deadline to January 13, 2025, for entities that had a January 1, 2025, deadline.
+December 23, 2024 -- The Fifth Circuit stayed the injunction, reinstating filing requirements.
+FinCEN pushed the deadline to January 13, 2025.

-December 27, 2024 — A different panel of the Fifth Circuit reversed course and reimposed the nationwide injunction.
-Filing requirements suspended again.
+December 27, 2024 -- A different Fifth Circuit panel reversed course and reimposed the injunction.
+Requirements suspended again.
+Four days of whiplash.

-January 23, 2025 — The Supreme Court issued a stay of the district court's injunction, allowing the government to enforce the CTA while the case proceeded.
-FinCEN announced a new extended deadline.
+January 23, 2025 -- The Supreme Court stepped in, allowing the government to enforce the CTA while the case proceeded.

-March 21, 2025 — FinCEN published an interim final rule that fundamentally changed the scope of BOI reporting.
-The rule:
+March 21, 2025 -- FinCEN published an interim final rule that changed everything:

-1. Exempted all domestic reporting companies — meaning any entity formed in the US by filing with a state secretary of state.
-This includes all US-formed LLCs, corporations, and similar entities.
+1. Exempted all domestic reporting companies -- any entity formed by filing with a US state secretary of state.
+All US LLCs, corporations, and similar entities.

-2. Retained the filing obligation only for foreign reporting companies — entities formed under the law of a foreign country that are registered to do business in a US state.
+2. Kept the obligation only for foreign reporting companies -- entities formed under foreign law that registered to do business in a US state.

-3. Extended the filing deadline for foreign reporting companies to 30 days after the rule's effective date.
+3. Extended the deadline for those foreign companies to 30 days after the rule's effective date.

 How does your structure score?